ASC 350: A Practical Guide to ASC 350 Intangible Assets

 An impairment loss is recognized if the carrying amount of goodwill exceeds its implied fair value.
 The loss cannot exceed the carrying amount of goodwill and must be allocated to each asset in the unit proportionally based on the relative fair values.

 Impairment testing goodwill is more art than science.
 Judgment is required in determining reporting units, estimating fair values, and allocating impairment losses.
 Following the principles of transparency and conservatism, as accountants we must apply our professional judgment objectively and document the process thoroughly.
-Our role is to provide unbiased financial information to help stakeholders make better decisions, not manipulate results to achieve desired outcomes.
-Integrity is the bedrock of our profession.

-General Intangibles Other Than Goodwill
+General Intangible Assets Other Than Goodwill That Fall Under ASC 350

 When reviewing intangible assets for impairment under ASC 350, the first step is to identify intangibles other than goodwill that could be impaired.
-These include:

 • Trademarks, trade names, or brand names: The value of a brand is based on customer awareness, loyalty, and perception.
 If the brand image has declined or legal rights to a trade name have expired, impairment may exist.